a-pohlman/C-ARQ-Protocol/README.md

 - XBee Sniffer Interface (XSI) _(optional)_
 - XCTU by Digi Mesh

-**ALL RADIO MODULES WERE PROGRAMED TO THE DIGIMESH 2.4 NETWORKING PROTOCOL USING XCTU**
+**NOTICE: ALL RADIO MODULES WERE PROGRAMED TO THE DIGIMESH 2.4 NETWORKING PROTOCOL USING XCTU**

 Testing parameters that change per test
 | Variables         |  Unit    |  Symbol |